 - Roma tomato: or preferred type.

 - Lime juice: I use juice from ½ of a lime.
 If you really like that citrus flavor, feel free to use the whole thing!
-Or use the rest in a skinny margarita.
+You can also use the rest in a skinny margarita or tequila soda.

 How to make guacamole: